sairbarbaros/Customer_Service_Predictor_with_KNN/README.md

 # Telecom-Customer_Service_Predictor_with_KNN
-Predict the services used by customers with K-Nearest Neighbors algorithm.
+Predict the services used by telecom customers based on their demographic data with K-Nearest Neighbors algorithm.
+The dataset is in this repo.